iamgerwin/risingtide/README.md

 ## Usage
 Initialize Sms

-    @risingtide = Risingtide::Sms.new(username, password, shortcode)
+    @risingtide = Risingtide::Sms.new(username, password, shortcode, usagetype, from_alias)

 Send out Sms

-    @risingtide.send_sms(to, message, usagetype, from_alias)
+    @risingtide.send_sms(to, message)

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/risingtide.
+Bug reports and pull requests are welcome on GitHub at https://github.com/iamgerwin/risingtide.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License